Psychology and Counseling Faculty

 Milena Claudius, PhD

-Head of Counseling Program; Faculty, Professional Counseling
+Head of Counseling Program; Faculty, Counseling and Psychology

 Milena Claudius, PhD, is a Clinical and Counseling Psychologist and faculty in the Department of Psychology and Professional Counseling.
 She coordinates the MA program in Counseling as well as the services of the University Counseling Center.
 She earned a PhD from Boston College and a BA from Boston University.
 Her clinical experiences range from psychiatric emergency care settings, inpatient and adult outpatient programs, to community psychotherapy clinics.
 She completed her APA-approved clinical psychology fellowship at Cambridge Hospital/ Harvard Medical School.
 Her research interests focus on topics at the intersection of psychology, social justice and human rights.
 She also has a specialization in health psychology.
 Her most recent published work explored risk and resilience in immigration, as well as cultural idioms of distress related to traumatic experiences.
 She was previously recognized as an American Psychological Association, Division 39 (Psychoanalysis) Scholar, Multicultural Concerns.